 Of all the world's cities, Anchorage uniquely combines the conveniences of the modern world with a rugged, natural environment that has all but vanished from populated regions of the world.
-In Anchorage, you can watch moose in the morning and ballet in the afternoon.
-You can take a short flight to see some of the most beautiful mountain scenery on earth, then be back for fresh seafood at a five-star restaurant.
+It's an urban enclave surrounded by wilderness.

 For culture and shopping, there's no better place in Alaska.
 Collect the prized works of Alaska's top artists and native craftspeople in galleries.
 Learn about our rich history in museums and heritage centers.
 Catch a show at one of our performance halls.
-For those who know where to look, the opportunities are endless.

 In Anchorage, you can stay with a brand you're loyal to or opt for a locally owned hotel.
 Most properties are situated in a few distinct areas of town; Downtown, Midtown, U-med district, or South Anchorage.
 Downtown hotels are convenient for walking to shops and restaurants, as well as The Alaska Railroad Depot.
 Midtown hotels on Spenard are the closest to the airport - only about 5-minutes away.
 But, Anchorage isn't all that big.
 No matter where you stay, you won't be more than 15-minutes from the Airport.
 Here's a full run-down on how to choose your Anchorage hotel, and the list of properties we're proud to recommend.